 Feeling cranky?
 Forgoing H2O may be the worst thing you could do.
 Two studies from the University of Connecticut put men and women through a series of cognitive tests and found that even being mildly dehydrated affected their moods and caused fatigue and headaches.

 Nixing water from your diet can seriously derail your weight loss plans, proven by a study from The Journal of Clinical Endocrinology and Metabolism.
 After drinking approximately 17 ounces of water (about two tall glasses), participants' metabolic rates increased by 30 percent.
 The researchers estimate that increasing water intake by 1.5 liters a day (about six cups) would burn an extra 17,400 calories over the course of the year—a weight loss of approximately five pounds!
-Learn more of The 55 Best Ways to Boost Your Metabolism.

 Before you reach for the Tylenol, try chugging water when your head hurts.
 The previous study we just mentioned found dehydration can also lead to headaches.

-Water helps to plump up your skin, so you should be able to imagine what dehydration will do!
+Water helps to plump up your skin, so you should be able to imagine what dehydration will do.
 When you don't drink enough water, the collagen begins to crack and bind together, causing fine lines and wrinkles to get more noticed.
 We rely on water to keep our insides sufficiently hydrated, too.
 So when you ditch it, expect your mouth, skin, and everything else to feel drier than normal.

 In order for your kidneys to work properly, you need water to dilute the blood.
-Without enough water, your kidneys have to work overtime to filter out the blood says Kumar and severe dehydration can also lead to failure or worse––kidney stones!
+Without enough water, your kidneys have to work overtime to filter out the blood, says Kumar.
+And severe dehydration can also lead to failure or worse, kidney stones.

 Ever want to know how well-hydrated are you?
 Check your pee.
 When you don't drink enough water, your urine color will turn into a darker yellow.
 If you're severely dehydrated, you might not even pee at all.